kongming01/MDL/README.md

 # MultiviewDL
-This repository contains the data for the paper "Detecting Product Adoption Intention via Multi-View Deep Learning".
+This repository contains the data for the paper "Detecting Product Adoption Intention via Multi-View Deep Learning."
 The code will be available soon.

 # Datasets
 In the above paper, the datasets "iphone", "foreo", and "movie" are used in the experiments.
 In each dataset folder, there are two types of files for each dataset.